iris-connect/eps/docs/integration.md

 The gateway will take care of routing this message to the correct service and returning a response to you.

-If you expect to received requests from other organizations in the IRIS ecosystem they will be pushed to an API endpoint of your via a JSON-RPC client.
-To change this endpoint, simply edit your settings file.
-Any incoming request will be sent to that endpoint as a JSON-RPC call like the one shown above.
+If you want to accept requests from other services in the IRIS ecosystem you can use the `jsonrpc_client`, simply specifying an API endpoint that incoming requests will be delivered to using the same syntax as above.

 That's it!

 ## Asynchronous Calls

-The calls we've above were all synchronous, i.e. making a call resulted in a direct response.
+The calls we've seen above were all synchronous, i.e. making a call resulted in a direct response.
 Sometimes calls need to be asynchronous though, e.g. because replying to them takes time.
-In that case, you'll just get back an acknowledgment first.
-As soon as the service you've called has a response ready, it will send it back to your via the `eps` network.
+If you make an asynchronous call to another service, you'll get back an acknowledgment first.
+As soon as the service you've called has a response ready, it will send it back to your via the `eps` network, using the same `id` you provided (which enables you to match the response to your request).
+Likewise, you can respond to calls from other services in an asynchronous way, simply pushing the response to your local JSON-RPC server with a method name `respond` (without a service name).
+Do not forget to include the same `id` that you received with the original request, as this will contain the "return address" of the request.

 ## Integration Example